jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - Not an official model, but name refers to using asterisks (stars) to dictate whether a person at a specific level of confidentiality is allowed to write data to a lower level of confidentiality
   - Also determines whether a person can read or write to a higher or lower level of confidentiality

-## [3.3](#33-select-controls-based-upon-systems-security-requirements-osg-9-chpt-8) Select controls based upon systems security requirements (OSG-9 Chpt 8)
+## [3.3](#33-select-controls-based-upon-systems-security-requirements-osg-10-chpt-8) Select controls based upon systems security requirements (OSG-10 Chpt 8)

-- Be familiar with the **Common Criteria (CC)** for Information Technology Security Evaluation
+- Be familiar with the **Common Criteria (CC)** for Information Technology Security Evaluation:
-- Based on ISO/IEC 15408 is a subjective security function evaluation tool that uses protection profiles (PPs) and security targets (STs) and assigns an Evaluation Assurance level (EAL)
+  - Based on ISO/IEC 15408, CC is a subjective security function evaluation tool that uses protection profiles (PPs), security targets (STs), and assigns an Evaluation Assurance level (EAL)
   - The CC provides a standard to evaluate systems, defining various levels of testing and confirmation of systems' security capabilities
   - The number of the level indicates what kind of testing and confirmation has been performed
   - The important concepts:
     - To perform an evaluation, you need to select the **Target of Evaluation (TOE)** (e.g. firewall or an anti-malware app)
     - The evaluation process will look at the **protection profile (PP)**, which is a document that outlines the security needs (customer "I wants"); a vendor might use a specific protection profile for a particular solution
     - The evaluation process will look at the **Security Target (ST)**, specifying the claims of security from the vendor that are built into a TOE (the ST is usually published to customers and partners and available to internal staff)
     - An organization's PP is compared to various STs from the selected vendor's TOEs, and the closest or best match is what the org purchases
     - The evaluation will attempt to gauge the confidence level of a security feature
     - **Security assurance requirements (SARs)**: a description of how the TOE is to be evaluated, based on the development of the solution
     - Key actions during development and testing should be captured
     - An **evaluation assurance level (EAL)**: a numerical rating used to assess the rigor of an evaluation; the scale is EAL 1 (cheap and easy) to EAL7 (expensive and complex):
       - EAL1: functionally tested
       - EAL2: structurally tested
       - EAL3: methodically tested and checked
       - EAL4: methodically designed, tested, and reviewed
       - EAL5: semi-formally designed and tested
       - EAL6: semi-formally verified, designed, and tested
       - EAL7: formally verified, designed, and tested
-- **Authorization to Operate (ATO)**: official auth to use specific IT systems to perform tasks/accept identified risks
+- **Authorization to Operate (ATO)**: official auth to use specific IT systems to perform tasks/accept identified risks; an ATO assessment is done by an authorizing official (AO); an ATO must be renewed/re-obtained when:
+  - A system has a significant security change or security breach
+  - the ATO time period expires

-## [3.4](#34-understand-security-capabilities-of-information-systems-is-eg-memory-protection-trusted-platform-model-tpm-encryptiondecryption-osg-9-chpt-8) Understand security capabilities of Information Systems (IS) (e.g. memory protection, Trusted Platform Model (TPM), encryption/decryption) (OSG-9 Chpt 8)
+## [3.4](#34-understand-security-capabilities-of-information-systems-is-eg-memory-protection-trusted-platform-model-tpm-encryptiondecryption-osg-10-chpt-8) Understand security capabilities of Information Systems (IS) (e.g. memory protection, Trusted Platform Model (TPM), encryption/decryption) (OSG-10 Chpt 8)

 - Security capabilities of information systems include memory protection, virtualization, Trusted Platform Module (TPM), encryption/decryption, interfaces, and fault tolerance
 - A computing device is likely running multiple apps and services simultaneously, each occupying a segment of memory; the goal of memory protection is to prevent one app or service from impacting another
 - There are two primary memory protection methods:
-  - **Process isolation**: OS provides separate memory spaces for each processes instructions and data, and prevents one process from impacting another
+  - **Process isolation**: OS provides separate memory spaces for each process instructions and data, and prevents one process from impacting another
   - **Hardware segmentation**: forces separation via physical hardware controls rather than logical processes; in this type of segmentation, the operating system maps processes to dedicated memory locations
 - **Virtualization**: technology used to host one or more operating systems within the memory of a single host, or to run applications that are not compatible with the host OS; the goal is to protect the hypervisor and ensure that compromising one VM doesn't affect others on that host
-- **Virtual Software**: software that is deployed in a way that acts as if it is interacting with a full host OS; virtualized app is isolated from the host OS so it can't make direct/permanent changes to the host OS
+- **Virtual Software**: software that is deployed in a way that acts as if it is interacting with a full host OS; a virtualized app is isolated from the host OS so it can't make direct/permanent changes to the host OS
 - **Trusted Platform Module (TPM)**: a cryptographic chip that is sometimes included with a client computer or server; a TPM enhances the capabilities of a computer by offering hardware-based cryptographic operations
   - TPM is a tamper-resistant integrated circuit built into some motherboards that can perform cryptographic operations (including key gen) and protect small amounts of sensitive info, like passwords and cryptographic keys
   - Many security products and encryption solutions require a TPM
   - TPM is both a specification for a cryptoprocessor chip on a motherboard and the general name for implementation of the specification
   - A TPM is an example of a **hardware security module (HSM)**: a cryptoprocessor used to manage and store digital encryption keys, accelerate crypto operations, support faster digital signatures, and improve authentication
 - User interface: a constrained UI can be used in an application to restrict what users can do or see based on their privileges
-  - e.g. dimming/graying out capabilities for users without the correct privilege
+  - e.g. dimming/graying out capabilities for users without the correct privileges
   - An interface is also the method by which two or more systems communicate
 - Be aware of the common security capabilities of interfaces:
   - Encryption/decryption: when communications are encrypted, a client and server can communicate without exposing information to the network; when an interface doesn’t provide such a capability, use IPsec or another encrypted transport mechanism
   - Signing: used for non-repudiation; in a high-security environment, both encrypt and sign all communications if possible
 - **Fault tolerance**: capability used to enhance availability; in the event of an attack (e.g. DoS), or system failure, fault tolerance helps keep a system up and running

-## [3.5](#35-assess-and-mitigate-the-vulnerabilities-of-security-architectures-designs-and-solution-elements-osg-9-chpts-91620) Assess and mitigate the vulnerabilities of security architectures, designs and solution elements (OSG-9 Chpts 9,16,20)
+## [3.5](#35-assess-and-mitigate-the-vulnerabilities-of-security-architectures-designs-and-solution-elements-osg-10-chpts-6791620) Assess and mitigate the vulnerabilities of security architectures, designs and solution elements (OSG-10 Chpts 6,7,9,16,20)

 This objective relates to identifying vulnerabilities and corresponding mitigating controls and solutions; the key is understanding the types of vulnerabilities commonly present in different environments, and their mitigation options